 Accountability Ratings and Reports

 The Texas Education Agency produces annual accountability ratings for Texas school districts and schools.
-Starting in 2018, an A-F scale was applied to districts and campuses were rated as either "Met Standard" or "Improvement Required."
-Dripping Springs ISD was one of 121 districts statewide that received an "A" rating based on a numerical score of 92.
-All seven DSISD schools Met Standard in the rating system.
+Starting in 2018, an A-F scale was applied to districts and in 2019 schools also received letter grades.

 In addition to state accountability ratings, Dripping Springs ISD shares Federal Report Cards for the state, the district, and each of the district's campuses; these also are available on the Texas Education Agency (TEA) website.

 Those who have difficulty accessing this report of have questions about the information it contains should contact the campus principal or the DSISD Office of Learning and Innovation.